agent-thor/Governance-Trading-Agent/README.md

 Make sure the paths in your `.env` file point to these model directories.

-## Running the Bot
+## Running the Agent

-After installation, you can run the bot using one of the following methods:
+After installation, you can run the agent using one of the following methods:

 ### Method 1: Using the Python Module (Recommended)